software-allies/cap-authentication/README.md

 })
 ```

-Then install the required packages in your project directory
+Then install the required packages in your project directory.

 ```
 $ npm install angularfire2 firebase promise-polyfill --save
 ```

 This should add **angularfire2** and **firebase** entry in your project's package.json

 ### Configuring Firebase/Facebook

-Go to [Facebook Developers] and create a new App.
-If you are not yet registered, you can register with your Facebook account.
+Go to [Facebook Developers] and create a new App.If you are not yet registered, you can register with your Facebook account.

 Once the App is created, get the `AppID` and `AppSecret` from the dashboard and come back to Firebase Console.

 Within the Firebase project click on the Authentication section on the left hand side of the menu and you can see the ways to authenticate, like Facebook, Google and others.